hassrm08/Ryan_Portfolio/README.md

 This analysis provides value by comparing Twitter users' behaviors with factual data.
 When compared, an analytics team can begin to understand ways of predicting user preference by a series of behaviors.
 This could open up plentiful opportunities for marketing and advertisement based on sentiment.

 # [Project 5: Double Cross Validation](https://github.com/hassrm08/Double_CV)

-Double Cross Validation is the Midterm project for DS740 - Data Mining and Machine Learning.

 The goal of this project was to evaluate means of predicting the retail price of vehicles based on the predictors variables provided.